 Store bars in an airtight container in the fridge for up to 7 days, or in the freezer for up to 3 months.

-Make your coworkers or hiking buddies jealous with these homemade bars!
+Make your coworkers or hiking buddies jealous with these homemade healthy energy bars!
 And be sure to tag @TheHealthyToast_RD on Instagram of your bar creations 😉

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.